ecmwf/auth-o-tron/readme.md

 Effortless authentication and authorization for web APIs.

 * Easily configure HTTP APIs to use a variety of authentication providers.
-* Serves a simple portal for creating and managing scoped API tokens.
+* [TODO] Serves a simple portal for creating and managing scoped API tokens.
-* Integrate into your code or simply use the service as an auth proxy.
+* Make requests to Auth-O-Tron from your service, or simply use Auth-O-Tron as an ingress auth proxy.

 ## Why do I need Auth-O-Tron?